tibbotech/Sensor-Tester-Web/README.md

 ## Main Screen

-If a sensor is connected, the following will be displayed:
+If a *Cable Probe Sensor* is connected, the following will be displayed:

-- The sensor ID
+- The *Cable Probe Sensor* ID
-- The sensor type
+- The *Cable Probe Sensor* type
-- The sensor reading
+- The *Cable Probe Sensor* reading

-If no *Cable Probe Sensor* is connected, a prompt to connect a sensor will be displayed.
+If no *Cable Probe Sensor* is connected, a prompt to connect a *Cable Probe Sensor* will be displayed.

 *Cable Probe Sensors* can be connected and disconnected while the application is still running.